TU-Coding-Outreach-Group/cog_bootcamp_2022/R/README.md

 ## Description
 This workshop will review basic coding skills relevant to conducting statistical analyses for an audience that has ***little to no experience in R***.
 It will build upon the groundwork laid in days 1 and 2 by using the same data that we had organized in Bash and cleaned in Python.
-Although R is well-suited for data wrangling purposes, we will focus specifically on how to conduct basic statistical tests in R, including Chi Square tests, T-Tests, ANOVAs, and various forms of Regression.
+Although R is well-suited for data wrangling purposes, we will focus specifically on how to conduct basic statistical tests in R, including Chi Square tests, T-Tests, ANOVAs, and various forms of Regression and how to make sense of this information through reports and visualizations.
 While a background in statistical theory is *helpful*, the module was designed such that it should not be *necessary* to follow along.

 ## Prerequisites
 1. [bash tutorial]()